chengongpp/go-optimization-guide/docs/01-common-patterns/zero-copy.md

 - Applications with heavy I/O operations like file streaming or real-time data processing.
 Zero-copy allows data to move through the system efficiently without redundant allocations or copies.

 !!! warning
-	:fontawesome-regular-hand-point-right: Zero-copy should be used judiciously.
-Since slices share underlying memory, care must be taken to prevent unintended data mutations.
-Shared memory can lead to subtle bugs if one part of the system modifies data still in use elsewhere.
-Zero-copy can also introduce additional complexity, so it’s important to measure and confirm that the performance gains are worth the tradeoffs.
+	:fontawesome-regular-hand-point-right: Zero-copy isn’t a free win.
+Slices share underlying memory, so reusing them means you’re also sharing state.
+If one part of your code changes the data while another is still reading it, you’re setting yourself up for subtle, hard-to-track bugs.
+This kind of shared memory requires discipline—clear ownership and tight control.
+It also adds complexity, which might not be worth it unless the performance gains are real and measurable.
+Always benchmark before committing to it.

 ### Real-World Use Cases and Libraries